Cubixmeister/mcp-glitchtip/README.md

 ### Authentication Errors

 If you see "Authentication failed.
-Check your session ID":
+Check your token or session ID":

+1. If using a token: Verify it's valid and has appropriate permissions
-1. Your session may have expired - get a new session ID from GlitchTip
+2. If using a session ID: Your session may have expired - get a new session ID from GlitchTip
-2. Verify you're using the correct organization slug
+3. Verify you're using the correct organization slug
-3. Check if your GlitchTip instance requires additional authentication headers
+4. Check if your GlitchTip instance requires additional authentication headers

 ### Connection Errors